 Google’s car did not immediately falter, but tried to negotiate so as to avoid the obstruction by edging its way into a line of motor vehicles situated at the left of the lane.
 While doing this, it hit a metal structure which was connecting two parts of a double bus travelling at 20 mph.
 The Google car was moving at less than 2 mph.
 In this situation there were no injuries, but it does beg the question as to how safe these self-driving cars are and who is to blame if an accident and serious injury does take place.

 The understanding at the moment concerning the cause of the crash was that the self-driving car did not recognize that larger vehicles don’t always yield to other road users, but this scenario could now be entered into the car’s computerized system to avoid crashes like this in the future.

 However, one of the reasons for self-driving technology is to provide a solution to the thousands of lives that are lost every year on highways due to driver error which is not present in self-driving technology.
 The experimental self-driving cars are not fully operational and there are currently people present in them that can alter the behavior of the cars if required.
 There is the expectation that rolling out self-driving cars will begin around 2020, which gives manufacturers a chance to iron out any imperfections.

-If an accident does take place involving any type of car, driverless or not, in New York, and the victim is seriously injured, he or she will need to contact an experienced personal injury lawyer to determine fault and decide if a personal injury claim can be filed.
+If an accident does take place involving any type of car, driverless or not, in New York, and the victim is seriously injured, he or she will need to contact an experienced Long Island Personal Injury Lawyer to determine fault and decide if a personal injury claim can be filed.